wduquette/molt/molt-book/src/embed/commands.md

 interp.add_command("ident", cmd_ident);
 ```

-## `ContextCommandFunc` Commands
+## `CommandFunc` Commands with Context

-Normal `CommandFunc` commands are useful when extending the Molt language itself, but don't
+A normal `CommandFunc` is useful when extending the Molt language itself; but
-help much when adding commands to manipulate the application and its data.
+application-specific commands need to manipulate the application and its data.
 In this case,
-it's often best to use a `ContextCommandFunc` in conjunction with the interpreter's
+add the required data to the interpreter's _context cache_.
+The cached data can be retrieved,
-_context cache_.
+used, and mutated by commands tagged with the relevant context ID.

 The context cache is a hash map that allows the interpreter to keep arbitrary data and make
 it available to commands.
 The usual pattern is like this: